daddel80/notepadpp-multireplace/README.md

 | Disable                  | Alt+D         | Disables the selected entries to prevent them from being included in operations. |

 **Note on the 'Edit Field' option:**
-When you paste text into the edit field opened in the list, any line breaks are automatically removed.
-This simplifies the process of inserting complex, structured 'Use Variables' statements without the need to convert them into a single line first.
-However, make sure to include the necessary final semicolons and spaces.
+The edit field supports multiple lines, preserving text with line breaks.
+This simplifies inserting and managing complex, structured 'Use Variables' statements.

 Additional Interactions:
 - **Space Key**: Toggles the activation state of selected entries, similar to using Alt+A to enable or Alt+D to disable.